internet safety week

 Internet Security Week – Edition No. 94

-In edition no. 94 of Internet Security Week, the Ministry of Health's website was hacked, the most used passwords in 2021, the most dangerous malware in the world has Brazil as its main target and much more.
+In issue 94 of Internet Safety Week, the Ministry of Health website invaded, more used passwords in 2021, the most dangerous malware in the world have Brazil as the main target and more.

 News

-Ministry of Health website hacked?
-Group talks about data deletion
+Invaded Ministry of Health website?
+Group talks about deleting data

-The Ministry of Health website appears to have been hacked in the early hours of this Friday (10), with a message talking about copying and deleting data being published in its place.
-The defacement involves the implantation of ransomware in the folder's systems, as well as the obtaining and deletion of 50 TB of information belonging to the agency.
+The Ministry of Health's website seems to have been invaded early in the early hours of Friday (10), with a message talking about copy and exclusion of data being published in its place.
+The disfiguration speaks of the implementation of a ransomware in the folder systems, as well as the obtaining and exclusion of 50 tb of information belonging to the organ.

 The most used passwords in 2021 are also the most insecure

-A new study on the most common passwords used in 2021 reveals that users continue to opt for passwords that are weak and easy for cybercriminals to discover.
+A new study on the most common passwords used in 2021 reveals that users continue to opting for weak and easy -to -discover passwords by cybercriminals.

 By Juan Manuel Harán in Welivesecurity

-New companies are 400% more likely to be victims of fraud, study reveals
+New companies have 400% more chances of being victims of fraud, reveals study

-New companies, created since January 2020, are 425% more likely to suffer fraud attempts, identified an internal study by ClearSale, a Brazilian anti-fraud solutions firm.
+New companies, created from January 2020, are 425% more likely to suffer attempts at fraud, identified an internal study by Clearsale, a Brazilian firm of anti -fiprude solutions.

 By Guilherme Petry in The Hack

-The South Australian government has disclosed that sensitive personal information belonging to tens of thousands of its employees was compromised following a ransomware attack that hit an external payroll software provider's system last month.
+The Australia do Sul government reported that confidential personal information belonging to tens of thousands of its employees were compromised after a ransomware attack that reached the system of an external payroll software provider last month.

-Hackers steal $119 million from 'Web3' crypto project
+Hackers steal $ 119 million from the 'Web3' encryption project

-An unknown hacker or hackers stole $119 million worth of cryptocurrencies from a blockchain-based decentralized finance (DeFi) platform.
+An unknown hacker or hackers stole $ 119 million in cryptocurrencies from a blockchain -based decentralized finance platform (Defi).

-Microsoft 'confiscates' 42 websites used by Chinese hackers
+Microsoft 'Confisca' 42 sites used by Chinese hackers

-Company says attacks were carried out to collect information from government agencies and human rights groups.
+Company says attacks have been carried out to collect information from government agencies and human rights groups.

-Conti ransomware: main characteristics and how its affiliates work
+Conti Ransomware: main features and how their affiliates work

-Conti is a malware that belongs to the ransomware family.
-The threat was discovered between October and December 2019 and operates as Ransomware as a Service (RaaS).
-This means that developers offer this ransomware on underground forums to recruit affiliates, who are responsible for distributing the threat in exchange for a percentage of the profits obtained from paying the ransom.
+Conti is malware that belongs to the family of ransomware.
+The threat was discovered between October and December 2019 and operates as Ransomware as A Service (RAAS).
+This means that developers offer this ransomware in clandestine forums to recruit affiliates, which are responsible for distributing the threat in exchange for a percentage of profits from rescue payment.

 By Fernando Tavella in Welivesecurity